First published in 2019.

 I recently visited Hoover Dam, an engineering marvel on the Colorado River, about an hour from downtown Las Vegas.
 It was constructed between 1931 and 1936 during the Great Depression, yet it is one of the greatest engineering accomplishments of the century.

 Walking around the visitor center, I got to see multiple displays of interpretive signs that tell about the history of the construction of the Dam.
-Naturally, as an engineer at PixelEdge where I help build enterprise level applications, I could not help but draw similarities between the construction of the dam and development of web applications..
+Naturally, as an engineer at PixelEdge where I help build enterprise-level applications, I could not help but draw similarities between the construction of the dam and the development of web applications.
 Here are some key similarities and principles that stood out to me.

-The planning and designing of Memorial bridge took over two years during which multiple designs were considered.
-Eventually the deck-arch design was chosen - not because it reflected the design of the first bridge but because of low maintenance and easy construction staging Deck-arch design proved to be timeless.
+The planning and designing of the Memorial Bridge took over two years during which multiple designs were considered.
+Eventually, the deck-arch design was chosen - not because it reflected the design of the first bridge but because of low maintenance and easy construction staging Deck-arch design proved to be timeless.

-Similarly in building enterprise level web applications, choosing tried and tested best practices can help lower implementation and operating costs.
-Such considerations can be important in choosing what technologies to use in developing the application, from programming concepts and database to design patterns.
+Similarly, in building enterprise level web applications, choosing tried and tested best practices can help lower implementation and operating costs.
+Such considerations can be important in choosing what technologies to use in developing the application, from programming concepts and databases to design patterns.